intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

 ### PCI Groups

 If GAS finds a node label `gas-disable-GPUNAME=PCI_GROUP`[^2] the disabling will impact a group of GPUs which is defined in the node label `gpu.intel.com/pci-groups`.
-The syntax of the pci group node label is easiest to explain with an example: `gpu.intel.com/pci-groups=0.1_2.3.4` would indicate there are two pci-groups in the node separated with an underscore, in which card0 and card1 form the first group, and card2, card3 and card4 form the second group.
+For example the PCI-group node label `gpu.intel.com/pci-groups=0.1_2.3.4` would indicate there are two PCI-groups in the node separated with an underscore, in which card0 and card1 form the first group, and card2, card3 and card4 form the second group.
 If GAS would find the node label `gas-disable-card3=PCI_GROUP` in a node with the previous example PCI-group label, GAS would stop using card2, card3 and card4 for new allocations, as card3 belongs in that